shabtronic/SeedCom/README.md

 type "seedcom.bat" on the commandline - if you have gcc setup this will make the .exe for you

-2) copy the libdaisy/coremakefile into libdaisy/core
+2) copy the libdaisy/core/makefile into your libdaisy/core
 this adds new make commands
 - REBOOT
 - FILE